Johnstown High School

 Johnstown Jr.-Senior High School is a public high school located at 1 Sir Bills Circle, in Johnstown, New York.
-Part of the Greater Johnstown School District, the school provides education in grades 7–12.
-It offers summer school for pupils who want extra classes or need to make up failed classes.
-It offers various athletic activities such as soccer, football, track and field, hockey, basketball, and has a FOJO swim team.
+Part of the Greater Johnstown School District, the school provides education in grades 8-12.
+It offers various athletic activities such as soccer, football, track and field, lacrosse, cheerleading, basketball, and has a FOJO swim team.
+Johnstown Jr.-Senior School also offers many extracurricular activities such as Jazz Band, Marching Band, Theatre Productions, Science Club, Student Council, and National Honor Society.
+As of the 2024-2025 school year, the principal is Scott Hale.